Tzohar: History

 The settlement was founded in 1970 as a regional center for the villages in Hevel Eshkol.
 It was named after a son of Simeon mentioned in Genesis 46:10, as the neighbouring moshav Ohad was named after his brother, mentioned in the same Bible verse.
 In the 1990s it absorbed many immigrants from Ethiopia and the former Soviet Union, many of whom lived in mobile homes.

+On 7 October 2023 about 80 Hamas attackers attempted to infiltrate the community.
+A two-person security team succeeded in stopping the militants.
+The terrorists retreated, leaving a dozen bodies behind."